FFVT Fellowship programme: Overview terms of funding

 Doctoral students fellowships cover €1,550 per month; subsidies €206; up to €1,500 for return travel and up to €834 for national travel for scientific purposes.

-DIE's tasks in FFVT include linking forced migration and refugees studies in Germany with mainstream development research, and supporting its international outreach.
+IDOS's tasks in FFVT include linking forced migration and refugees studies in Germany with mainstream development research, and supporting its international outreach.

-DIE provides 2 fellowships to experienced researchers and 1 fellowship to a doctoral student, each for two to four months.
+IDOS provides 2 fellowships to experienced researchers and 1 fellowship to a doctoral student, each for two to four months.

 Experienced research fellows receive a honorarium of up to €3,000 per month; plus up to €1,400 for return travel; and up to €150 for national travel for scientific purposes.